by Chris Woodford. Last updated: September 19, 2017.

 This crumbliness makes the next stage of coffee preparation—grinding—much easier.
 During grinding, the cooked coffee beans are cracked open and chopped into a powder to suit a particular coffee brewing method.
 You can grind coffee beans in all kinds of different ways (even by hand with a pestle and mortar), but most people use either a hand-cranked mill or an electric grinding machine.
 Generally, the finer the grind the more flavor will be picked up during brewing, because of the greater surface area of coffee particles in contact with the water.
 Espresso machines need very fine powder, whereas French presses use a much coarser grained coffee and can't cope with espresso grinds at all (you'll find the finer coffee grinds are left behind in your drink).
 Filter and drip coffees are ground somewhere in between.
 Once coffee has been ground, it rapidly loses its aroma and flavor so it's typically sealed in vacuum bags or airtight cans from which air has been removed and replaced with a moisture-free, inert gas.
 Bags of ground coffee sold in stores typically have sell-by dates that may be a year or two in the future, but coffee connoisseurs generally advise you to drink ground coffee within a month or so of grinding.
 Ideally, you should avoid pre-ground coffee altogether and grind your own freshly roasted beans moments before you make your coffee.

-Photo: Left: Grinding is an overlooked and vitally important part of coffee making: it's essential to have your coffee ground uniformly to a grind size that matches your particular brewing method.
+Photo: 1) A basic blade grinder: Grinding is an overlooked and vitally important part of coffee making: it's essential to have your coffee ground uniformly to a grind size that matches your particular brewing method.
 Top: This is what coffee beans look like after roasting and before grinding.
 Bottom: This is how the same beans appear after grinding.
 What we have here is a very fine, powdery espresso grind and takes about 20 seconds to produce with this budget electric blade grinder.
 This is one of the cheapest grinders but, although it's very quick and easy to use, it doesn't do a very good job: there's no real control of the grind size and some beans get chopped more than others, especially if you try to produce a coarser grind.
 Electric blade grinders also tend to be unreliable because the oils from the coffee can drip inside and ruin the electric motor.

-Photo: Right: True coffee geeks use much more expensive and sophisticated grinders that use burrs (rotating crushers) to smash the beans more slowly and evenly without heating them and killing their flavors.
+Photo: 2) A burr grinder: True coffee geeks use much more expensive and sophisticated grinders that use burrs (rotating crushers) to smash the beans more slowly and evenly without heating them and killing their flavors.
 Top: Most hand-operated coffee mills use burr grinders: simply load your beans in the top, turn the handle, and collect your ground coffee at the bottom.
 You can turn a screw and nut to adjust the grind size.
 Bottom: You can see how the beans fall between the rotating burrs and get crushed to a powder.
 Unlike in a blade grinder, each bean is pulverized only once.

 Eight ways to make a cup of coffee